echowings/echowings.github.io/content/post/en-us/how-to-check-network-interface-speed-automatically.md

     log_master "----------------------------------------------------------------------"
     log_master "Setup complete!"
-    log_master "The NIC speed monitor service is configured and should be active." log_master "To check timer status: sudo systemctl status $SYSTEMD_TIMER_NAME" log_master "To check service logs: sudo journalctl -u $SYSTEMD_SERVICE_NAME -f" log_master "Monitoring script is at: $MONITOR_SCRIPT_PATH"
+    log_master "The NIC speed monitor service is configured and should be active." log_master "FORCE_CHANGE_IF_UNSURE is now set to 'true'." log_master "Interfaces starting with 'fwbr' will now be excluded from monitoring." log_master "To check timer status: sudo systemctl status $SYSTEMD_TIMER_NAME" log_master "To check service logs: sudo journalctl -u $SYSTEMD_SERVICE_NAME -f" log_master "Monitoring script is at: $MONITOR_SCRIPT_PATH"